 Creating Member Groups

-Member Groups defines roles for your members that can be used for role based protection.
+Member Groups define roles for your members that can be used for role-based protection.
 A member can be in multiple groups.

-To create a new Member Group click the menu icon next Member Groups node in the Members section.
-Choose Create, name the group and save the group.
+To create a new Member Group click the menu icon next to the Member Groups node in the Members section.
+Choose Create, name the group, and save the group.

 Assigning a Member Group